rightsell/latex-workshop/guide/creating-a-document.md

 For example, the `\documentclass{}` command has options that can be set for font size and paper size, among others, by including something like [12pt, letterpaper], i.e. `\documentclass[12pt, letterpaper]{article}`.

+## Setting the title and author

+Before your `\begin{document}` command, use the `\title{}` command with your document title in the braces.

+To list authors, add a line with `\author{Author Name}` for each author.

+Just after your `\begin{document}` command, add the `\maketitle` command.
+Your document class will handle the font size and formatting for the title and authors list.

+Most document classes will insert the current date as part of the title block.
+To avoid the date being inserted altogether, you can include `\date{}` above the `\being{document}` command, with nothing in the brackets.

 ## Images

 First, load the graphicx package by adding `\usepackage{graphicx}` in your preamble.